btp-automation-scenarios/terraform-multistep-approval/README.md

-# Multi-step deployment with Review
+# Multi-step deployment with review

 ## Goal